vimalsubbiah7/TestSpider/README.md

 # _Currently still in testing_

-Simple Python Search Spider, Page Ranker, and Visualizer
+Simple Python Search Spider, Page Ranker, and Visualizer.

 This is a set of programs that emulate some of the functions of a search engine.
 They store their data in a SQLITE3 database named